xinzhan/core-services.en/help/interface/marketing-cloud-integrations.md

 Help: [Integrating Adobe Target with the Experience Cloud](audience-library.md)

-Integrate Adobe Target with Adobe Analytics and other Experience Cloud solutions to enable the use of the same data, Audiences, attributes, and metrics in both solutions.
+Integrate Adobe Target with Adobe Analytics and other Experience Cloud applications to enable the use of the same data, Audiences, attributes, and metrics in both applications.

-**Applicable solutions or services**
+**Applicable applications or services**

 * Customer Attributes: Configure Adobe Target's [subscription](subscription.md) to Customer Attributes
 * Experience Cloud Audiences: [Experience Cloud Audience Library](audience-library.md)